 What software will we be using?

 As a student, you will need to use a variety of software for educational purposes.
-Most (but not all) of the software will be provided through OSU via Remote Apps.
+Most (but not all) of the software will be provided through OSU via Citrix.
 Microsoft Office 365 is also availible for all current students who are enrolled in courses.

 Along with software to assist with education, we also use 'BeaverPrint' to process all of our printing done across campus.